Self-assessment

 Step 1: Reconnect with your own values

-Questions to explore: What values drew you to journalism originally?
-What matters most to you about your work?
-When does your work feel most meaningful?
 When do you notice a gap between your own values and what you are being asked to do?

 Step 2: Assess your current stage

 Read through these indicators and consider honestly where most of your current practice sits.
-Most journalists recognise themselves most strongly in Stage 1 or early Stage 2 – this reflects the professional environment, not a personal failure.
+Most journalists recognise themselves most strongly in Stage 1 or early Stage 2.
+This reflects the professional environment, not a personal failure.

 Stage 1 indicators